-Our teams in Tameside and at Carers Count in Kirklees and Selby District of North Yorkshire provide a service that works with carers who are over the age of 16, and who are caring for an adult (someone over 18).
+Our teams at Carers Count in Kirklees and Selby District of North Yorkshire provide a service that works with carers who are over the age of 16, and who are caring for an adult (someone over 18).
 Advocates can support with:

 - The Carers Assessment process (including accessing assessments).

 - Understanding carers' rights.

 - Raising concerns or making complaints about health and social care services.

 - Carers becoming more central to the decision-making process (e.g.about care packages or assessments) about the person they care for.

 - Other issues that may arise as a result of the caring role e.g. respite services, benefits, housing, etc.